lmorg/murex/docs/commands/foreach.md

 ## Detail

-### Preserving the data-type
+### Preserving The Data Type

-`foreach` will preserve the data-type read from STDIN in all instances where data is being passed along the pipeline:
+`foreach` will preserve the data type read from STDIN in all instances where data is being passed along the pipeline and push that data type out at the other end:

-* The temporary variable will be created with the same data-type as `foreach`'s STDIN
+* The temporary variable will be created with the same data-type as `foreach`'s STDIN, or the data type of the array element (eg if it is a string or number)
 * The code block's STDIN will have the same data-type as `foreach`'s STDIN
 * `foreeach`'s STDOUT will also be the same data-type as it's STDIN (or `jsonl` (jsonlines) where STDIN was `json` because `jsonl` better supports streaming)